-Goods or services acquired by installment
+Goods or services acquired by installment from the

-- (a) present a claim for the exact amount of, or the exact percentage of, the total value of the goods or services actually received to date by the consumer; and - (b) upon presentation of such claim, be entitled to terminate the consumer agreement if payment in full is not made within a reasonable time after the presentation of the claim, or by a predetermined payment date which forms part of the consumer agreement. - (2) If the supplier is unable to present a claim under in subsection (1), he may - - (a) present the consumer with an estimated claim; and - (b) if the estimated claim is reasonably accurate, request that the consumer pay the estimated amount on the conditions specified in subsection (3). - (3) The conditions referred to in subsection (2) are that the - - (a) amount paid will be credited to the amount owing at the next time that an accurate claim is presented; and - (b) supplier shall under no circumstances, be able to terminate the agreement or impose any penalty therein contained in the event of breach by the consumer, solely on the ground that the consumer has not paid the estimated amount, either in full or in part.
+- 102. (1) A supplier who contracts to provide a consumer with goods or services over an extended period of time, and to receive periodic payments from the consumer for the goods or services shall - - (a) present a claim for the exact amount of, or the exact percentage of, the total value of the goods or services actually received to date by the consumer; and - (b) upon presentation of such claim, be entitled to terminate the consumer agreement if payment in full is not made within a reasonable time after the presentation of the claim, or by a predetermined payment date which forms part of the consumer agreement. - (2) If the supplier is unable to present a claim under in subsection (1), he may - - (a) present the consumer with an estimated claim; and - (b) if the estimated claim is reasonably accurate, request that the consumer pay the estimated amount on the conditions specified in subsection (3). - (3) The conditions referred to in subsection (2) are that the - - amount paid will be credited to the amount owing at the next time that an accurate claim is presented; and - (b) supplier shall under no circumstances, be able to terminate the agreement or impose any penalty therein contained in the event of breach by the consumer, solely on the ground that the consumer has not paid the estimated amount, either in full or in part.